What is GRP Material?

 How Are GRP Products Made?

 These products are pre-finished, ready to install plates/covers constructed from extremely robust composite GRP.
-All our products are bonded together in a single manufacturing process making for the strongest and most durable pedestrian safety product available today.
+All our products are bonded together in a single manufacturing process, referred to sometimes as pultrusion manufacturing, making for the strongest and most durable pedestrian safety products available today.

 GRP stair tread covers, GRP sheeting and GRP stair nosings are constructed from a base mix of fire retardant polyester resins interspersed with layers of immensely strong interwoven glass fibre.
 The colour pigmentation is floated right through the full thickness of the material so that it is impossible for the colour to wear off and become unsightly.
 The fused alumina anti-slip grain is then forced, under pressure, into the base mix while it is still wet, followed by a final resin layer laid over the top of it all.
 This entire composite mix is then cured at optimum temperatures until fully hard.
 No layering, no bonding, no weak spots, just one immensely strong composite, solid product.